 To be charged under RICO at least two “PREDICATE” offenses must have been committed through the enterprise during any 10 year period of time.

-Anyone facing Federal RICO charges will be facing other charges as well so that a loss of the case generally means spending the rest of one’s days in prison.
+Anyone facing Federal RICO Act charges will be facing other charges as well, so that a loss of the case generally means spending the rest of one’s days in prison.

 In addition, losing a RICO case can cost much more on the backside.
 Plaintiffs can use the outcome of the criminal trial to form the basis of a civil lawsuit.
 If such a case is lost, the cost is triple any damages claimed.
 For instance, if the case involved embezzlement of say, $100,000 then losing a civil RICO lawsuit will cost $300,000.
 RICO was originally aimed at the Mafia, over the past 37 years, prosecutors have used it to attack many forms of organized crime: street gangs, gang cartels, corrupt police departments, publicly traded corporations and even corrupt politicians.